Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/Post.md

 Think of `from x in y` as "from result x of y" and `select` as "return".

+This is not particularly useful because we already have `async`/`await` which already fulfills the role of comprehension syntax for `Task<T>`.
+If all we had was `ContinueWith(...)` then this would have been a different story.

+That said, let's look at how we can utilize query syntax for something a bit more interesting.

 ## Query syntax for Option type

 ```csharp